-Need some fantastic DIY teacher gift ideas?
+Need some fantastic DIY teacher gift ideas for your favorite teacher?
 These are easy to make, and based on a list of things that teachers REALLY want!
-No coffee mugs here.
 Try one of these cute teacher appreciation gifts today.

-So I actually surveyed my mom and some other teachers online to find out what teacher appreciation gifts are best.
-There was a resounding “no more coffee mugs” and a big “yes” vote for handmade cards, DIY presents, and gift cards.
+So I actually surveyed my mom and some other teachers online (elementary through high school) to find out what gifts are best.
+There was a resounding “no more coffee mugs” and a big “yes” vote for DIY cards, handmade presents, and gift cards.

 And really, who doesn’t love gift cards?
 The teachers said they enjoyed being able to shop for what they wanted.
 Gift cards are especially great for end of year teacher gifts, so I’ve got some ideas that will help there too.

-Teacher appreciation gifts with quotes are always a huge hit!
-If you click the link to the tutorial above, there's actually a free pattern that you can access to iron onto the tote.
+Gifts with quotes are always a huge hit!
+If you click the link to the tutorial, there's actually a free pattern that you can access to iron onto the tote.
 Then you will fill the letters in with watercolor paints for fabric.
 So pretty and sweet.

 This door letter is great because it's one of those teacher gift ideas that not a lot of people would think of!
 It's super cute, and you could even replace the name area with chalkboard paint so that messages can be written on the plaque.